jubileechurch/jubileechurch.co.uk/contents/pages/what-we-do/midweek-groups/inspiring-females.md

 template: page.jade
 ---

-Meeting on the third Saturday of each month, this group provides the opportunity for women to come together with the aim of encouraging personal growth, build confidence and develop friendships.
-There’s always something different taking place covering a wide variety of interests, so there’s something for everyone.
-IF takes place between 3.00-5.00pm at the Jubilee Centre.
-If you would like to find out more, please contact [Jean Cole](mailto:jean.ann.cole@gmail.com), or feel free to just come along and find out in person.
+This group provides the opportunity for women to come together with the aim of encouraging personal growth, build confidence and develop friendships.
+The group have taken a lead on supporting the [Samara's Aid Appeal](http://www.samarasaidappeal.org/) clothing collections for refugees in Iraq, Syria & Lebanon.
+They also support the knitting and Dignity Pack appeals.
+If you would like to get involved or find out how to donate to the next collection.
+Please contact [info@jubileechurch.co.uk](mailto:info@jubileechurch.co.uk).